openid/authzen/api/authorization-api-1_0.md

 Policies MAY incorporate common action names to provide different decisions based on the action

 #### Custom Actions
 Any action that is not one of the above is custom.
-Policies MAY incorporate custom action names if decisions need to be taken differently for different custom actions
+Policies MAY incorporate custom action names if decisions need to be taken differently for different custom actions.
+Examples of custom actions include _transfer_, _send_...

 ### Context {#context}
 The Context object is a set of attributes that represent environmental or contextual data about the request such as time of day.
 It is a JSON ({{RFC8259}}) object that is constructed just like a Subject, Resource, or Action object.

+# The Access Evaluation API

-### The Access Evaluation API Request
+## The Access Evaluation API Request

-The request follows a format similar to that used in XACML-JSON (TBD add normative reference) or AWS Cedar i.e. a collection of _attributes_ grouped together in categories that reflect the grammatical purpose or function of said attribute.
-This specification defines 4 such categories as aforementioned:
+The request follows a format similar to that used in [XACML-JSON](https://docs.oasis-open.org/xacml/xacml-json-http/v1.1/xacml-json-http-v1.1.html) (TBD add normative reference) or AWS Cedar i.e. a collection of _attributes_ grouped together in categories that reflect the grammatical purpose or function of said attribute.
+This specification defines 4 such categories as [previously aforementioned](#Model):

 * The subject (or principal) of type Subject
 * The action (or verb) of type Action
 * The resource of type Resource
 * The context (or environment) of type Context

+### Endpoint
+The Access Evaluations API is available at the relative URL `/evaluation/` via the `POST` HTTP method.
+The path must include the version slug e.g. `v1` as described in [API Version](API-Version).

-#### Example (non-normative)
+### Example (non-normative)

 ~~~json
 {